 Browser and Cache Help

-If you’re having browser issues, a good first step is to clear your cache or try an incognito (private) window.
-Clearing your cache removes saved files and data that can sometimes cause pages to load incorrectly, while an incognito window lets you browse without using stored history or cookies.
-Both help ensure you’re seeing the freshest version of the site.
+If you're experiencing browser issues, clearing your cache or trying an incognito/private window are effective first steps.
+Clearing your cache removes saved files and data that can cause pages to load incorrectly.
+An incognito window lets you browse without using stored history or cookies, showing you the freshest version of the site.

-If you need a quick way to test whether an issue is caused by stored data, try an incognito window first.
-If the problem goes away, clearing your cache is the next step to fix it permanently.
+If the issue disappears in an incognito window, clearing your cache is the next step to resolve it permanently.

 Google Chrome